 Set Current Location

-Extending across 7382 square miles (19119 square kilometres), Denali National Park offers the best in Alaskan natural beauty and outdoor adventure.
+Extending across 7382 square miles (19119 square kilometres), Denali National Park offers the best in Alaskan natural attractions and outdoor adventure.
 Surrounding Denali, North America’s highest peak, the park is riddled with snow-clad mountains, Taiga and Tundra forests, reflective lakes and grasslands.
 It is home to animal species like grizzly bear, arctic warbler, dall sheep, waxwing, lynx and wolverine.
-These lakes and their shores harbor a melange of fascinating marine creatures like wood frogs, Arctic graylings and trouts, among others.
+These lakes and their shores harbor a mélange of fascinating marine creatures like wood frogs, Arctic graylings and trout's, among others.
 Miles of trails meander through the snowy mountains and dense forests, unraveling nature's extreme and intense silhouettes.
 Winter sports are extremely popular here, including cross-country skiing and dog-sledding, and so are an array of adventurous activities like cycling trips, backpacking, photographic tours, fishing and hunting.
 One magnificent landscape gives way to another at this park which is a stirring canvas of unabashed wilderness.

 The expansive Katmai National Park and Preserve is regarded for its distinct Valley of Ten Thousand Smokes, grizzly bears and a dramatic volcanic landscape.
 Burrowed in Southern Alaska, the park was designated a National Monument in 1918.
 Salmon swim through meandering streams and brown bears sleepily voyage through the park's undulating terrains.
 A site favored by intrepid adventurers, this park is fringed by a tapestry of mighty mountains and hosts myriad activities like hiking, backpacking, back-country skiing and fishing, kayaking and boat tours.
 Among the large spectrum of wildlife residing here, gray wolves, weavers, porcupines, sea lions and sea otters also inhabit the park's diverse environments.
 With abundant natural features, this entrancing park is also home to a treasury of crater lakes and lava domes.
 The Katmai National Park is a historical and geological marvel par excellence.